sdamolini/sdamolini.github.io/_posts/2020-03-18-Handwritten Digit Recognition (MNIST).md

 Some of the advanced models will be trained using the GPU (Graphics Processing Unit) with Tensorflow-GPU.

-To lean more about how about how this can help train models faster, and how to install Tensorflow-GPU, feel free to head to my other post here: https://sdamolini.github.io/Tutorial-Install-TensorFlow-GPU-on-Windows-10/
+To lean more about how about how this can help train models faster, and how to install Tensorflow-GPU, feel free to head to my other post [here](#https://sdamolini.github.io/Tutorial-Install-TensorFlow-GPU-on-Windows-10/).

 <a id="Imports"></a>
 # 2. Imports